PostHog/posthog.com/contents/blog/changing-to-self-serve.md

 ## A snapshot of the view future

-Today, we're very good at serving large mid market B2B companies who can buy quickly (through self serving).
+Today, we're very good at serving large mid-market B2B companies who can buy quickly (through self serving).

 I suspect we'll focus on B2C after the above is completed.
 From customer calls, it feels like this is how we'll go from landing $20k-$70k customers in a couple of weeks to $100k to $300k customers in the same, short time frame.
 It's much _more_ appealing to do this, than to sell to B2B Enterprises that'll take months or years to purchase from us.